Thomas Workman (entomologist): Societies

-Workman was, as well as being actively involved in the civic administration of Belfast, the Honorary Librarian of the Belfast Natural History and Philosophical Society becoming president in 1898.He was a member of the British Association for the Advancement of Science.Their 1852 meeting was held in his warehouse on Belfast's Bedford Street.
+He was, as well as being actively involved in the civic administration of Belfast, the Honorary Librarian of the Belfast Natural History and Philosophical Society becoming president in 1898.
+He was a member of the British Association for the Advancement of Science.
+Their 1852 meeting was held in his warehouse on Belfast's Bedford Street.

+Death

 He died in St. Paul, Minnesota, U.S.A in 1900, having caught a chill en route from Vancouver following a trip to the Rocky Mountains.